mskcc/smile-label-generator/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] [cmo-metadb-label-generator test data](https://github.com/mskcc/cmo-metadb-label-generator/tree/master/src/test/resources/data)

 **Code checks:**
-- [ ] Endpoints were tested to ensure their integrity.
-- [ ] Screenshots have been provided to demonstrate changes made to the response body JSON schema and/or swagger page.
 - [ ] Unit tests were updated in relation to updates to the mocked test data.

 ### II.
 Message handlers checklist: